Cocaine Detox: Everything you Need to Know

 • Increased Appetite

-There are some potentially life-threatening side effects such as seizures that can also develop during the detox process this is why having around the clock medical supervision is absolutely essential during cocaine detox as if you are showing any signs of a potential seizure or any of the above symptoms then medication can be prescribed to help alleviate them.
+There are some potentially life-threatening side effects, such as seizures, that can also develop during the detox process.
+This is why having around-the-clock medical supervision is absolutely essential during cocaine detox.
+If you are showing any signs of a potential seizure or any of the above symptoms, then medication can be prescribed to help alleviate them.

 How we can help